-And as more and more cases incorporate ESI, you’ll need to refine how you conduct discovery with electronic documents and, necessarily, how you might use eDiscovery software to manage that discovery process, including how you produce, review, and use documents in briefs and in court.
+And as more and more cases incorporate ESI, you’ll need to refine how you conduct discovery and, necessarily, how you might use eDiscovery software to manage that process.
+This includes how you produce, review, and use documents in briefs and in court.

 What exactly is “electronic discovery?”
 For starters, it is exactly like regular discovery and completely unlike it all at the same time. eDiscovery is the process of requesting, organizing, reviewing, analyzing, producing, and using case-related ESI to advance your client’s claims or defenses.
 But rather than reviewing countless bankers’ boxes full of paper documents that you’ll then need to copy and share with your client or opposing counsel, eDiscovery usually involves uploading all the electronic data related to your case into a central location to work through the process more efficiently, either manually or by way of specialized eDiscovery software.

 - Collect all potentially-discoverable ESI—including phone messages, emails, texts, snaps, Facebook messages, scanned paper documents, Slack messages, and the like—and upload the data to a central location, ideally in a searchable format.
 Think Google Drive or Dropbox.